Zodomo/ERC721M/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This is an abstract contract intended to align NFT collections with Remilia's vision for Network Spirituality by deepening Milady liquidity using mint fees.<br />
+This is an abstract contract intended to align NFT collections with Remilia's vision for Network Spirituality by deepening Milady liquidity using mint fees.
-It is designed such that the developer (or other recipient) can receive up to 50% of the mint fees, while the remainder is dedicated to deepening Milady NFTX liquidity.<br />
+It is designed such that the developer (or other recipient) can receive up to 50% of the mint fees, while the remainder is dedicated to deepening Milady NFTX liquidity.
 Once $MILADYWETH LP tokens are staked, they are to be timelocked forever/permanently.
-True alignment means this liquidity shouldn't ever be withdrawn.<br />
+True alignment means this liquidity shouldn't ever be withdrawn.
 $xMILADYWETH is timelocked instead of being burned, as LP rewards should be claimable.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>